MicrosoftDocs/patterns-practices/patterns-practices/reference/regionnavigationeventargs-uri-property-mspp-regions.md

 ## Remarks

- This is a convenience accessor around NavigationContext.Uri.
+&nbsp;&nbsp;&nbsp;&nbsp;This is a convenience accessor around NavigationContext.Uri.

 ## See Also